Affiliate links on Android Authority may earn us a commission. Learn more.

-- Nokia XR20: Nokia found a way to mix strength and style on the XR20.
+- Nokia XR21: Nokia found a way to mix strength and style on the XR21.
 It looks like a phone you can use daily and offers good future update support.

 - Samsung Galaxy XCover6 Pro: Don’t want to stray too far from large brands?
 Samsung has a rugged option for you.

-- Kyocera Duraforce Ultra: If you want the fastest Verizon speeds, the Duraforce Ultra is the way to go.
+- Kyocera Duraforce Pro 3: If you want the fastest Verizon speeds, the Duraforce Pro 3 is the way to go.
 It has pretty good specs and is powered by the Verizon network.
 Not to mention, it has mmWave 5G support.

-- Ulefone Armor 20WT: Are you looking for something a bit more capable?
+- Ulefone Armor 24: Are you looking for something a bit more capable and cool-looking?
 Here’s a great option, and it also has a pretty large battery.